 The mission of the College of Nursing and Health Professions is to prepare health care professionals to provide direct or indirect care to meet the health care needs of individuals, families, populations, or systems.
 The College supports the University core values of academic excellence, student success, university-community alliances, and fiscal responsibility.

 College of Nursing Community Health Care Center

-The Mission of the College of Nursing Community Health Care Center is to improve the well being and productivity of the community, in particular, under-served populations through primary care, prevention, and health promotion.
+The Mission of the Community Health Care Center is to improve the well being and productivity of the community, in particular, under-served populations through primary care, prevention, and health promotion.
 Using nursing models of health, the Community Health Care Center serves as a clinical site for faculty, graduate, and undergraduate students.

 The mission of the undergraduate nursing degree program is to provide education that will enable graduates to improve the health care system and the quality of life in global society, value lifelong learning, and enhance the profession of nursing through a focus on:

 - Role Development